PaloAltoNetworks/prisma-cloud-compute-operator/docs/OpenShift/offline_openshift.md

 If you did not use Kubernetes Secrets reset this account's password in **Manage > Authentication > Users**.

 ## Upgrade Process
 The upgrade process will retain the existing deployment's configuration and settings.
 Upload the new Prisma Cloud Compute Console and Defender images as described in the [intallation process](#installation-process) to the isolated cluster.
-Please consult the [release notes](https://docs.prismacloudcompute.com/docs/releases/release-information/latest.html) first to determine if any additional procedures are required.
+Please consult the release notes first to determine if any additional procedures are required.

 ### Console Upgrade
-- Within the `twistlock` Project go to **Installed Operators** > **Prisma Cloud Compute Operator** > **Details**
+- Within the `twistlock` Project go to **Installed Operators > Prisma Cloud Compute Operator > Details**
     - Click **Create instance** in the `Console` provided API
     - In the `Orchestrator` field enter `openshift`
-    - In the `Tool Bundle URL` field specify the path to the [offline update tool bundle](https://docs.prismacloudcompute.com/docs/government/isolated_upgrades/isolated_upgrades.html) matching the version to be deployed.
+    - In the `Tool Bundle URL` field specify the path to the offline update tool bundle matching the version to be deployed.
 Host this tar.gz file in an http/https location where your isolated cluster can reach and pull this file.
-The [Prisma Cloud Compute release bundle](https://docs.prismacloudcompute.com/docs/releases/release-information/download.html) can be used as well.
+The Prisma Cloud Compute release bundle can be used as well.
-    - Set `Version` to the version to be deployed (e.g. 21_08_514)
+    - Set `Version` to the version to be deployed (e.g. 21_08_520)
     - If you are not using Kubernetes Secrets set the following in the `Credentials` section:
         - **Access Token**: `license access token`
         - **License**: `license key`
         - **Password**: `admin account password`
         - **Username**: `admin account username`
     - In the `Console Installation Options` section:
-        - **Image Name**: `image-registry.openshift-image-registry.svc.cluster.local:5000/twistlock/console:console_21_08_514`
+        - **Image Name**: `image-registry.openshift-image-registry.svc.cluster.local:5000/twistlock/console:console_21_08_520`
     - Refer to the [field necessity table](resource_spec.md) for additional field details.
     - Click `Create`

 ### Defender Upgrade
 Once the upgraded Console has been deployed upgrade the Defenders.
-- Within the `twistlock` Project go to **Installed Operators** > **Prisma Cloud Compute Operator** > **Details**
+- Within the `twistlock` Project go to **Installed Operators > Prisma Cloud Compute Operator > Details**
     - Click **Create instance** in the `Defender` provided API
-    - In the `Tool Bundle URL` field specify the path to the [offline update tool bundle](https://docs.prismacloudcompute.com/docs/government/isolated_upgrades/isolated_upgrades.html) matching the version to be deployed.
+    - In the `Tool Bundle URL` field specify the path to the offline update tool bundle matching the version to be deployed.
 Host this tar.gz file in an http/https location where your isolated cluster can reach and pull this file.
-The [Prisma Cloud Compute release bundle](https://docs.prismacloudcompute.com/docs/releases/release-information/download.html) can be used as well.
+The Prisma Cloud Compute release bundle can be used as well.
-    - Set `Version` to the version to be deployed (e.g. 21_08_514)
+    - Set `Version` to the version to be deployed (e.g. 21_08_520)
     - In the `Credentials` section:
         - **Password**: password to an account that has defender-manager or higher role
         - **Username**: username to an account that has defender-manager or higher role
     - In the `Defender Installation Options` section:
         - **Cluster Address**: `twistlock-console` name of the Console's service
         - **Console Address**: `https://twistlock-console:8083` Console's service API endpoint
-        - **Image Name**: `image-registry.openshift-image-registry.svc.cluster.local:5000/twistlock/defender:defender_21_08_514`
+        - **Image Name**: `image-registry.openshift-image-registry.svc.cluster.local:5000/twistlock/defender:defender_21_08_520`
     - Refer to the [field necessity table](resource_spec.md) for additional field details.
     - Click `Create`